Set (mathematics): Basic notions

-In mathematics, a set is a collection of different things.
-These things are called elements or members of the set and are typically mathematical objects of any kind such as numbers, symbols, points in space, lines, other geometrical shapes, variables, functions, or even other sets.
-A set may also be called a collection or family, especially when its elements are themselves sets; this may avoid the confusion between the set and its members, and may make reading easier.
-A set may be specified either by listing its elements or by a property that characterizes its elements, such as for the set of the prime numbers or the set of all students in a given class.
+In mathematics, a set is a collection of different things, called elements or members of the set.
+A set may also be called a collection or family, especially when its elements are themselves sets; this may avoid confusion between the set and its members.
+A set may be specified either by listing its elements or by giving a property that characterizes its elements, such as for the set of the prime numbers or the set of all students in a given class.